scottish-pl-institute/spls/meetings/2025/december/index.md

 * Emma Tye (University of Strathclyde)
 * Ross Horne (University of Strathclyde)
 * Nachi Valliappan (University of Edinburgh)
+* Wenhao Tang (University of Edinburgh)
+* Ricardo Almeida (University of Glasgow)
+* Justus Matthiesen (University of Edinburgh)
+* Sam Lindley (University of Edinburgh)
+* Bhakti Shah (University of St Andrews)

 and some people who prefer not to be listed here.
-(Last updated: 4 November 2025)
+(Last updated: 5 November 2025)

 ### COVID Information